jvschoen/llm-explore/README.md

 * I have gotten to the point of prompting and querying the db, there are no returned results so must add one
 * I need to load some documents into the doc db and vectordb in order to run the prompt against the doc db
-* Successful response for ingesting a txt document, however not validated yet
+* Successful response for ingesting a txt document.
+Validated that:
+    * the doc content is loaded to the documents.db
+    * the faiss index is updated with new vectors

+* The prompt is failing to retrieve the document ids and errors out at the doc_db call to get document ids.

 # Resources